• Skip to content

 Precautions

-It is also important to note that one study reported the component aloin (found in aloe vera latex) to have carcinogenic activity.
+Furthermore, it is important to note that one study reported the component aloin (found in aloe vera latex) to have carcinogenic activity.
 In this study, aloe vera (whole-leaf extract) caused intestinal irritation and acted as a carcinogen within the large intestine of rats.
-However, the concentration, as well as the strength, was over ten times the amount that someone would take in a daily dose, equaling a very high dose of 14.4 grams.
-Additionally, this study used whole-leaf extract (which contains the aloe latex from the outer rim, as well as the gel from the inside of the plant), which is different from the aloe vera juice or gel that I recommend.
+[52] However, the concentration, as well as the strength, was over ten times the amount that someone would take in a daily dose, equaling a very high dose of 14.4 grams.
+Additionally, this study used whole-leaf extract (which contains the aloe latex from the outer rim, as well as the gel from the inside of the plant), which is different from the aloe vera that I recommend.

-As always, it is important to consult with a practitioner before starting this supplement, to ensure the dosage and supplement is right for you.
+As always, it is important to consult with a practitioner before starting this supplement, to ensure that it is right for you.

 The Takeaway

-In summary, aloe vera provides a number of essential vitamins, minerals and amino acids.
+In summary, aloe vera provides several essential vitamins, minerals, and amino acids.
 For some, the use of aloe vera may be beneficial for digestive symptoms such as reflux, a lack of digestive enzymes, and constipation.

-It can also support liver and adrenal health, protect the body from infections, regulate blood sugar levels, and reduce oxidative stress.
+It can also support liver and adrenal health, help protect the body from infections, promote healthy immune function, help maintain normal blood sugar levels, and assist the body in protection against oxidative stress.

-If you have Hashimoto’s, aloe vera may be beneficial in eliminating symptoms, and supplementing with Rootcology’s Aloe and/or organic aloe vera juice could be a very helpful addition to your daily routine.
+For those looking to support healthy thyroid and immune function, aloe vera may be beneficial, and supplementing with Rootcology’s Aloe and/or organic aloe vera juice could be a very helpful addition to your daily routine.

 I hope this helps you on your health journey.
 Let me know if aloe vera has worked for you!